pajicadvance/cherry-on-top/README.md

 - Teleports you to a random location in a configurable radius
 - Brewed with an awkward potion and ender pearl
 - Configurable max teleport height

+Recipes for these potions will show up in [EMI](https://modrinth.com/mod/emi) if it's installed.

+## Compass and Clock Overlays

+Shows useful information in the top left when holding a compass or a clock.

+Compass info:
+- Coordinates
+- Direction
+- Biome

+Clock info:
+- Day and time
+- Weather
+- Season (if [Serene Seasons](https://modrinth.com/mod/serene-seasons) is installed)

+Configuration options:
+- Enable or disable each info overlay
+- Color the weather line according to the current weather conditions
+- Color the season line according to the current season

 ## Tweaks